-- ?
-A large number of companies competing for the hiring of a certain type of work to cover identical jobs. - ?
-Conduct wage taker, i.e. neither workers nor firms control the market ?
-The information and labor mobility are perfect and have no cost.
+- A large number of companies competing for the hiring of a certain type of work to cover identical jobs. - Numerous qualified people have identical qualifications and offer their services work independently. - Conduct wage taker, i.e. neither workers nor firms control the market wage. - The information and labor mobility are perfect and have no cost.